A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Preliminaries

 \begin{problem} \textbf{Training-time Graph OOD Adaptation}: This scenario involves a source graph $\mathcal{G}_S$ with corresponding node labels $\textbf{Y}_S$, and a target graph $\mathcal{G}_T$ with node labels $\textbf{Y}_T$, where $\textbf{Y}_T$ may be partially labeled or entirely unlabeled (i.e., $\textbf{Y}_T = \varnothing$).
 Under the assumption that there exist distribution shifts between the source and target distributions, the objective of node-level training-time graph OOD adaptation is to learn an optimal model $\varphi_{{\theta}^*}$ that minimizes the loss on the target graph by leveraging both the source and target graphs:

 If $\textbf{Y}_T = \varnothing$, indicating that none of the nodes in the target graph are labeled, the problem is classified as unsupervised domain adaptation.
-The learning objective $l(\cdot)$ exploits source domain labels but would not rely on target domain labels.
+In this case, the learning objective $l(\cdot)$ relies solely on the labeled source domain data without direct supervision from the target domain.
 Otherwise, when a portion of the nodes in the target graph are labeled, the problem is considered semi-supervised, and $l(\cdot)$ can utilize both the source domain labels and the partial target domain labels to optimize model performance. \end{problem}

 \begin{problem} \textbf{Test-time Graph OOD Adaptation}: In this scenario, a pre-trained model $\varphi_{\theta^\prime}$ and a target graph $\mathcal{G_T}$ with node labels $\textbf{Y}_T$ (which may be partially labeled or entirely unlabeled) are given.
 The goal is to adapt the pre-trained model during the test-time training phase in response to distribution shifts in the target domain.
-This adaptation is performed without access to source domain data during this phase.
+This process is performed without access to source domain data during adaptation.
 Given the distribution shifts between the source and target domains, the objective is to adjust the pre-trained model $\varphi_{\theta^\prime}$ at test time to optimize its performance on the target graph:

-Here, $\theta^{\prime}$ represents the parameters from the pre-trained model, and $\theta$ represents the parameters introduced for test-time adaptation. \end{problem}
+Here, $\theta^{\prime}$ represents the parameters from the pre-trained model, while $\theta$ denotes the parameters introduced for test-time adaptation. \end{problem}